 Dangerous driving is driving that puts you and other road users at risk.
 The Crown Prosecution Service says it's when "driving falls far below the standard expected of a competent and careful driver and it would be obvious that driving in that way would be dangerous".

-Our research suggests that people are more likely to report a stranger than someone they know, such as a friend or family member.
+You might feel upset or angry after witnessing dangerous driving.
+But our research suggests that people are more likely to report a stranger than someone they know, like a friend or family member.

 Rather than report the drunk person for dangerous driving, our Members said they'd prefer to take away the driver's keys, call a cab or offer them a lift.*

-A driver uploading dashcam footage doesn't replace policing.
-But it's a good way to prove the incident happened and to get the details of the dangerous driver.
+Dashcam footage is a good way to prove the incident happened and to record details of the dangerous driver.

 Remember to drive safely yourself